Farewell Discourse: Part 2: I am the vine, you the branches

 Later in the discourse, this pattern is repeated in John 17:18 in which Jesus "sends the disciples to the world", just as the Father had sent him to the world.

 This pattern of discipleship reemphasizes the Good Shepherd teachings in John 10:1–21 in which one "lays down his life" in obedience.

-The theme of the instruction then emphasizes that abiding in Jesus results in fruitfulness, and is way in withering away.
 And Jesus now refers to his disciples as friends: